wp-plugins/dynamic-content-gallery-plugin/README.txt

 **Upgrading from version 2.2, 3.0, 3.1**
 ----------------------------------------
 Not possible - there is no upgrade path from these ancient versions.
+There deactivate and delete the old version and install the current version from [here](http://wordpress.org/extend/plugins/dynamic-content-gallery-plugin/)